People

 I have supervised interdisciplinary doctoral projects on Australian drama, Caribbean women's writing, and contemporary women's writing and psychopathy.

-I am currently supervising projects on ecocriticism and climate fiction, spatial organisation in protest camps, literary legacies of La Malinche and gender-based violence in Mexico, contemporary Turkish women's writing (English), and British Latinx Studies.
+I am currently supervising projects on ecocriticism and climate fiction, literary legacies of La Malinche and gender-based violence in Mexico, contemporary Turkish women's writing, and British Latinx Studies, as well as projects in human geography on spatiality in protest camps; in translation studies on narratological approaches to English translations of Chinese fiction; and in creative writing on memoir writing and the care system.

 I would be interested in supervising PhD projects on the following broad topics: